History

 2011

 The majority of people receiving home-delivered meals subsist on very low incomes.
-Because of their disabilities, meal recipients are unable to access local food pantries, an important source of help for those well enough to walk in and carry home groceries.
-The Mobile Food Pantry began delivering food – soups, stews, cereal, vegetables and more – in March 2011 to 150 homebound elderly living in the South Bronx.
+Many are unable to access local food pantries, an important source of help for those well enough to walk in and carry home groceries.
+The Mobile Food Pantry began delivering food – soups, stews, cereal, vegetables and more – in March 2011.

 history-stick-SMALLER